Working with Views

 last_name,

-Database administrators can then grant SELECT on the view without exposing emails stored in student.
+Database administrators can then grant SELECT on the view without exposing emails stored in customer.

 Limitations and Performance Notes